The Professional Association’s Annual Conference 2019

-This year’s conference will include presentations on workforce and education strategies from national agencies, including the recent report from the All Party Parliamentary Group on Youth Affairs Inquiry in to Youth Work, and a series of seminars to share the research outcomes, learning and practices across our membership.
-The emphasis will be on dialogue, discussion and debate as we convene to refresh our commitment to youth and community work education in the 2020’s.
-Including contributions to the programme that embrace the breadth of research, learning and practice activity across our membership as detailed below:
+The 2019 conference included presentations on workforce and education strategies from national agencies, including the recent report from the All Party Parliamentary Group on Youth Affairs Inquiry in to Youth Work, and a series of seminars to share the research outcomes, learning and practices across our membership.
+The emphasis was on dialogue, discussion and debate as we convened to refresh our commitment to youth and community work education into the 2020’s.
+Contributions to the programme included an embrace of the breadth of research, learning and practice activity across our membership as detailed below:

 seminars will address:

-Critical Pedagogy: We have invited contributors to present research and critical theory that provides a social critique of our practices in addressing issues related to youth and community work education.
+Critical Pedagogy: We invited contributors to present research and critical theory that provide a social critique of our practices in addressing issues related to youth and community work education.

-Following an open call for papers and workshops on themes that address theory, research and educational practice we have confirmed fifteen seminar presentations and you can view the list of presenters and abstracts via the button above.
+Following an open call for papers and workshops on themes that address theory, research and educational practice we welcomed fifteen seminar presentations and you can view the list of presenters and abstracts via the button above.

 what to expect from the programme